kenneth-alt/kenneth-alt/README.md

 ## Hi, I'm Kenneth <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

 <div style="text-align: justify">
-A Cloud DevOps Engineer with over four years of experience, I have honed my ability to balance autonomy and teamwork, effectively utilizing cloud services and DevOps tools to manage complex systems and exceed expectations.
+A Cloud DevOps and Software Developer with over four years of experience, I have honed my ability to balance autonomy and teamwork, effectively utilizing cloud services and DevOps tools to manage complex systems and exceed expectations.
 I am committed to continuous learning and improvement, and approach problem-solving with a self-driven mindset, while also collaborating effectively with any team.
 </div>

 <br />

 - 🔭 I’m currently working on a full stack project using the MERN stack and hosting on AWS and Azure cloud.
-- 🌱 I’m currently learning React Native, Flask.
+- 🌱 I’m currently learning Flask.
-- 👯 I’m looking to collaborate on DevOps Projects.
+- 👯 I’m looking to collaborate on DevOps and Cloud Projects.
-- 💬 Ask me about DevOps, Infrastructure, Automation and Monitoring.
+- 💬 Ask me about DevOps, Cloud Infrastructure, Automation and Monitoring.
 - ⚡ Fun fact: I dream about flying a jet, I could explain to you how jet engines work, like a 5 years old.

 ## Top Technologies